annaluizando/blindspot/README.md

 ## ✨ Features

-The following features can be accessed in the "Settings" section, allowing players to customize their learning experience:
+The following features can be accessed in the "Settings" section, which allows you to customize your learning experience:

 ### 🔍 Vulnerability Name Display Toggle